o3de/o3de.org/content/docs/welcome-guide/features-intro.md

 {{< preview-new >}}

-Open 3D Engine (O3DE) is an open source, cross-platform, real time 3D engine you can use to create high performance interactive experiences including games and simulations.
-O3DE has a suite of tools to build and process assets, simulate physics, create animation and cinematics, and a physically based renderer, all wrapped in a modular framework that you can modify and extend with your preferred development tools.
+Open 3D Engine (O3DE) is an open-source, cross-platform, real time 3D engine that you can use to create high performance interactive experiences, including games and simulations.
+O3DE has a physically based renderer and a suite of tools to build and process assets, simulate physics, and create animation and cinematics.
+The renderer and tools are all wrapped in a modular framework that you can modify and extend with your preferred development tools.

 ## Open source

 O3DE is open source.
 You can use the provided binaries and tools to build your own projects, or get the source code and extend it!

-Visit [O3DE on GitHub](https://github.com/aws-lumberyard/o3de) to get the source code.
+Visit [O3DE on GitHub]({{< links/o3de-source >}}) to get the source code, then follow the [GitHub setup instructions](/docs/welcome-guide/setup/setup-from-github) to get started.

 ## Modular engine and components